Topics Map > Apple Device Management

 Mac OSX - Secure Empty Trash

 With the introduction of OSX El Capitan, the ability to securely empty the trash must be done within Terminal.
-NOTE: ALL ITEMS DELETED IN THIS WAY IS IRREVERSIBLE.
+NOTE: ALL ITEMS DELETED IN THIS WAY ARE IRREVERSIBLE.

 Access the Terminal (OSX version of command prompt) by: